FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

    * - 7.
 Select **Configure Device** from the pop-up menu.
      - |rename7|

    * - 8.
 Use touch pad to enter new name of device.
 If the device will be a Robot Controller, specify your team number and -RC.
-If thedevice will be an Operator Console, specify your team number and -DS.
+If the device will be a DRIVER STATION, specify your team number and -DS.
 You can also set the Wi-Fi Direct inactivity timeout to *Never disconnect* and then hit the\ **SAVE** button to save your changes.
 Note that in the screenshot shown to the right, the team number is 9999.
 The "-C" indicates that this is from the third pair of smartphones for this team.
 The -RC indicates that this phone will be a Robot Controller.
      - |rename8|

    * - 9.
 After renaming phone, power cycle thedevice.